baites/baites.github.io/_posts/2018-05-28-python-singletons.md

 ## Singletons

-Study pattern design for high-level languages like javascript or python is a uneasy exercise.
+Study pattern design for high-level languages like javascript or python is an uneasy exercise.
 This feeling originates in the intuition that there is a lot of these patterns that although necessary in C++, they seems to be almost invisible in language like python for example.
 I am not the only one having this intuition resulting in a series of discussions by very smart people about design pattern in high-level languages[^1].

 Singleton is one of those patterns that seems to be persistent amount all the different languages[^2].
 It is also a pattern that a lot of people dislike[^3], more on that in a moment.
 However, this pattern is one of those things that people expect you should know if you are working on anything related to coding or programming.